Q: What is Kinship Care?

 A: Around 1,400 children are in relative foster care (Clark County Department of Family Services, March 2018).
-Children in kinship foster care in Clark County make up about 41% of the total caseload (Clark County Department of Family Services, July2019), which is above the national average of 30%.
+Children in kinship foster care in Clark County make up about 41% of the total caseload (Clark County Department of Family Services, July 2019), which is above the national average use of kinship foster care of 30%.
 While many children in kinship foster care are in unlicensed homes, a DFS partnership with Foster Kinship works to ensure all kinship caregivers of children in foster care understand their rights, responsibilities, and have access to training and financial support.

 Q: Does Kinship Care Help the Community?

 A: Looking at the large number of children who are being cared for by relatives versus the number of children who are being cared for in the foster care system, it is reasonable to assume that grandparents and other relatives play an important role in keeping kids out of the system, in familiar environments, and indirectly help the County save money.
 National estimates put the savings at $5.5 billion dollars annually (Generations United, 2017).

 Q: What are the A Demographics of typical Kinship Caregiver?